 Only registers have this circuitry.

-RAM is currently designed only as a medium to send data to
+RAM is designed just as a medium to store data and return data.

 would be a massive overhead, which is why the current, multi-tier

 - It is quicker to copy data from G of RAM into a limited set of registers

 than to try some architecture where every location in G of RAM can be operated on.

 If disk was as fast as RAM

 If disk was as fast as RAM,

 then no need to load instructions into RAM from disk to be run.